SentiNet: Detecting Localized Universal Attacks Against Deep Learning Systems: Related Work

 \section{Related Work}

 We now review works closely related to this paper.
 First, we explore the domain of attacks against neural networks.
-Then, we expand on prior works on physical attacks.
+Then, we expand on prior works on localized universal attacks.
 Finally, we review proposed approaches to detect attacks against neural networks.

-\textbf{Neural Network Attacks}---The literature on adversarial attacks on neural networks is vast and still growing.
+\paragraph{Neural Network Attacks} The literature on attacks on neural networks is vast and still growing.
 Szegedy et al.~\cite{szegedy2013boxlbfgs} first demonstrated how adversarial noise can be used to fool neural network classifiers by adding small gradient perturbations to an image that is imperceptible to humans.
 Numerous works have built on this approach; some notable works include the Fast Gradient Sign Method~\cite{goodfellow2014fgsm}, DeepFool~\cite{moosavidezfooli2015deepfool}, and Universal Adversarial Perturbations~\cite{moosavidezfooli2016universal}.
 This area of research can be categorized as a cat-and-mouse game in recent years, where defenses are created for new attacks that bypass previous defenses~\cite{carlini2018eval}~\cite{carlini2017tendetection}.
-Additionally, adversarial attacks certainly are not limited to gradient-perturbation based techniques; data poisoning can be used to cause misintended model behaviors~\cite{shafahi2018poisonfrog}, and compromised hardware can also be used to insert trojans during the network inference procedure~\cite{clements2018hardwaretrojans}.
+Additionally, attacks certainly are not limited to gradient-perturbation based techniques; data poisoning can be used to cause misintended model behaviors~\cite{shafahi2018poisonfrog}, and compromised hardware can also be used to insert trojans during the network inference procedure~\cite{clements2018hardwaretrojans}.
 Akhtar et al.~\cite{akhtar2018adversarialsurvey} provides a useful survey about the current state of the adversarial deep learning field.